 Legal services and the internet: A confluence of interests in Indonesia

 As Nick Seddon, Partner with Australia’s Beaton Capital detailed in 2014, Indonesia represents the most significant regional opportunity for foreign law firms, as a result of its’ immense and growing middle class and affluent consumers (currently 75 million).
 This number is projected to rise to 141 million by 2030.
-Too, as Seddon detailed: Indonesia’s economy over the last decade has been a consistently good performer, while enjoying innate politically stability.
+Too, as Seddon detailed: Indonesia’s economy over the last decade has been a consistently good performer, while enjoying innate political stability.
 Despite not having yet substantively liberalized its’ legal markets, it remains an attractive locale for foreign law firms to forge alliances.

 A wide variety of legal services models can and likely will, thrive in Indonesia